andrasq/node-qrusage/Readme.md

 binding to the unix getrusage(2) system call.
 Returns the resource usage metrics tracked by the operating system for the current process, or for its completed child processes.
-Very low overhead, runs over 400,000 calls / second.
+Low overhead, runs over 650,000 calls / second (node v6.2.2).

 ## Installation